Veee9/BadLANE/README.md

 ### Generate poisoned train dataset

-After that, we can choose a poisoning rate and take out a portion from the clean dataset, using the trained meta-generator to construct a poisoned training dataset.
-Then, modify the poisoned lane line label files according to the specified attack strategy.
+After that, we can choose a **poisoning rate** and take out a portion from the clean dataset, using the trained meta-generator to construct a poisoned training dataset.
+At the same time, modify the poisoned lane line label files according to the specified **attack strategy**.
 By replacing this portion of data in the clean dataset, we can obtain the complete poisoned dataset.

 ```shell
 cd gen_poisoned_dataset